 Callahan v.
 Carey is the original right to shelter lawsuit filed in 1979 on behalf of homeless men, and Eldredge was filed subsequently on behalf of homeless women.
-Learn more about these cases and other right to shelter legal victories here.
+Learn more about these cases and other right to shelter legal victories here and on our timeline.

 In Seide, groups representing patients at Manhattan Psychiatric Center sued to prevent the State and City from operating a shelter for homeless men on the grounds of the hospital.
 The Coalition, representing the homeless men residing in the Keener Building shelter located on Wards Island, intervened arguing that homeless individuals do not pose a danger to the hospital patients.
 The court ruled in favor of the homeless men.
 Coalition for the Homeless represented the intervenors in this case.